Kong/kong-deployment-toolkit/README.md

-# Kong Debug Tool
+# Kong Deployment Toolkit

-A tool for collecting debug information for Kong Gateway and Kong Mesh / Kuma.
+A companion application to the Kong Gateway for extracting logs and config information for ease of collection and speedy case resolution.

 Currently supports docker and k8s deployments.
-Mesh and VM not currently supported.
+VM installs not currently supported

 ## What is collected